Kugelpanzer

-The Kugelpanzer ("ball tank") is a one-man armoured vehicle built by Nazi Germany during World War II.
+The Kugelpanzer (German for "ball tank") was a one-man armoured vehicle built by Nazi Germany during World War II.
 The history of the vehicle is practically unknown other than the fact that at least one example was exported to the Empire of Japan and used by the Kwantung Army.
 The machine remains something of a mystery due to the lack of records and the incompleteness of the sole surviving model.

 Surviving example

 Only one example of the Kugelpanzer still exists today.
-It was captured by the Red Army in Manchuria and is on display in the collection of German armoured vehicles at the Kubinka Tank Museum in Moscow where it is described simply as "exhibit no. 37".
+It is on display in the collection of German armored vehicles at the Kubinka Tank Museum in Moscow where it is described simply as "Exhibit No. 37".
+It is speculated that this vehicle was captured by the Red Army in Manchuria.
 There is no record of it ever having been used in combat.

 However, another report states that it was captured at the Kummersdorf proving grounds along with the infamous Maus super-heavy tank.
 The vehicle was modified after its capture, repainted and its drive removed.
-In 2000 the original paintwork was restored.
+In 2000, the original paintwork was restored.